Sovrient

 Verifiable

-Any third party can independently recompute and confirm the same result.
+Any third party can independently recompute and confirm the same result under declared scope, command, and model/version.
 Verification is deterministic, not reputational.

 V₃